 The national long-distance cycle network (LF routes) is a series of signposted routes intended for cycling holidays.
-Together the LF routes form a network that takes you all across Holland.
 You can pick up some of the national long-distance routes and more right in the centre of Utrecht.

 National long-distance routes

-There are several national long-distance routes that pass through Utrecht: the Middle of Holland Route (LF4), the River Bank Route (LF7) and the Sea Level Route (LF9).
+There are several national long-distance routes that pass through Utrecht: the Middle of Holland Route (LF4), the Sea Level Route (LF9) and the Roman Limes Route.

 You can cycle a LF route as a separate long-distance route, or - as the LF routes form a network across Holland - combine them into a route of your own.
 Combining the LF routes often gives you a more varied route and allows you to get back to your starting point.
 So get creative and don't just focus on one route!

 Example of a round trip from Utrecht using the national long-distance cycle network